yfeng46/SongAnalytics/README.md

 ├── config.py                         <- Configuration file for Flask app
 ├── requirements.txt                  <- Python package dependencies
 ```
-This project structure was partially influenced by the [Cookiecutter Data Science project](https://drivendata.github.io/cookiecutter-data-science/).

 ## Documentation

 * Open up `docs/build/html/index.html` to see Sphinx documentation docs.
 * See `docs/README.md` for keeping docs up to date with additions to the repository.

-## Running the application on RDS
+## Running the application in local

 #### Run all the code in the root folder.